bootique/bootique/DEVGUIDE.md

 bootique-bom            | all                                               |

-## Hot-fix release
+## Hot-fix release instructions

 First of all, be cautious with transient dependencies - release of a module requires release of all its dependent modules.
-It means that if a module is going to be released as "hot-fixed" then its dependent modules must be released too with the same version.
+It means that if a module is going to be released as **"hot-fixed"** then its dependent modules must be released too with the same version.
-As the last step must be a release of *bootique-bom* containing new versions of released modules.
+The last step must be a release of *bootique-bom* containing new versions of released modules.
-Secondarily, hot fixes are expected to be followed one after another, so that you won’t fall into code mess between releases.
+Secondarily, hot fixes are expected to be followed one after another, so that you won’t fall into code mess between hot-fix releases.

 1. Create a new branch at a specific tag with
 ```bash